Origin Bancorp, Inc. Announces First Quarter 2023 Earnings Release and Conference Call

-/EIN News/ -- RUSTON, La., April 10, 2023 (GLOBE NEWSWIRE) -- Origin Bancorp, Inc. (Nasdaq: OBNK) (“Origin”), the financial holding company for Origin Bank, plans to issue first quarter 2023 results after the market closes on Wednesday, April 26, 2023, and hold a conference call to discuss such results on Thursday, April 27, 2023, at 8:00 a.m.
+RUSTON, La., April 10, 2023 (GLOBE NEWSWIRE) -- Origin Bancorp, Inc. OBNK ("Origin"), the financial holding company for Origin Bank, plans to issue first quarter 2023 results after the market closes on Wednesday, April 26, 2023, and hold a conference call to discuss such results on Thursday, April 27, 2023, at 8:00 a.m.
 Central Time (9:00 am Eastern Time).
 The conference call will be hosted by Drake Mills, Chairman, President and CEO of Origin, William J. Wallace, IV, Chief Financial Officer of Origin, and Lance Hall, President and CEO of Origin Bank.

 Conference Call and Live Webcast